opencontainers/runtime-tools/man/ocitools-generate.1.md

 [**--uts**]

 # DESCRIPTION

-**ocitools generate** is used to generate a config.json (OCI spec file) to be used to instantiate an OCI container.
-This config.json file can be placed into a directory and used by an OCI compatable runtime like **runc** to run a container.
+`ocitools generate` generates a `config.json` for an OCI bundle.
+This `config.json` file can be placed into a directory and used by an OCI compatable runtime like runC to run a container.

 # OPTIONS
 **--apparmor**="PROFILE"